Alex120gb/BookstoreApi/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------

-If you want to use this locally, you still need to create the database, again use the docker-compose file, and stop the other two containers (webapp and api - not really needed) and leave the server container running.
+If you want to use this locally, you still need to create the database, again use the docker-compose file, and stop the other two containers (webapp and api - not really needed) and leave the SQL Server container running.
 Again you will have to fill up the database with the database, its tables and data.
 Remember to change the connection string in the startup to the one I provided in comments so that your local api can communicate with the SQL Server created with the use of docker!

 Here is again the connection string: Server=127.0.0.1,1433;Database=Bookstore;User=sa;Password=B@@k2toR3S3rVer;TrustServerCertificate=true;